gferreira/fb-variable-values/docs/pages/measurements-format.md

 - Glyph measurement names are usually related to font-level measurements.
 - Glyph measurement names must **not** be unique.
 - Glyph measurement identifiers are created from the point indexes.
+- The order of glyph measurements follows the order of font measurements.

 | attribute | description                                            |
 |-----------|--------------------------------------------------------|